-Sticky Fingers is a rock-chic Patchouli, in a decadent and sumptuous interpretation.
+Sticky Fingers revolves around Patchouli, in a decadent and sumptuous interpretation.

 Many intertwined reasons and personal mental associations led Francesca to this creationand its title.
 This perfume is conceived to be as tempting as chocolate stuck all over your fingers and you cannot help but licking them.